puppetlabs/vault-plugin-secrets-oauthapp/README.md

 This is a standalone backend plugin for use with [HashiCorp Vault](https://github.com/hashicorp/vault).

-This plugin provides a secure wrapper around OAuth 2 authorization code grant flows, allowing a Vault client to request authorization on behalf of a user and perform actions using a negotiated OAuth 2 access token.
+This plugin provides a secure wrapper around OAuth 2 authorization code, refresh token, device code, and client credentials grant types, allowing a Vault client to request authorization on behalf of a user and perform actions using a negotiated OAuth 2 access token.

 ## Usage